anthonydugois/hector-benchmarking/README.md

 experimental platform.
 We detail the procedure below to get access to Grid'5000:

 1. Request an account here: https://www.grid5000.fr/w/Grid5000:Get_an_account.
-Follow the provided guidelines, i.e., request a regular account if you are an academic in France.
-Otherwise, request an Open Access account.
-In any case, if you do not already have a Grid'5000 account, it is important to mention in the *Intended usage* form that you plan to use Grid'5000 to reproduce experiments as part of the Reproducibility Initiative of ICPP.
+Follow the provided guidelines, i.e., request a free Open Access account, mentioning in the *Intended usage* form that you plan to use Grid'5000 to reproduce experiments as part of the Reproducibility Initiative of ICPP.

 2. Once your account has been activated, we recommend to read at least the 3 first sections of the Getting Started page to understand the basics of Grid'5000 architecture: https://www.grid5000.fr/w/Getting_Started.